-5 tips for measuring adoption in Office 365
+5 tips to measure adoption in Office 365

-Office 365 can ensure better cooperation, connectivity and structure within your organisation.
-When you choose cloud solutions within the Microsoft eco-system, you also choose for daily change.
-Technology changes faster and faster, and that is a good thing.
+Office 365 can provide better collaboration, connectedness and structure within your organization.
+When choosing cloud solutions within Microsoft's eco-system, you are also choosing daily change.
+Technology is changing faster and faster, and just as well.

-To anticipate change well, you want to be able to present facts in reports.
-You want to create insights by doing queries inside and outside your organisation.
-You want to gather technical insights to be able to see how a project is progressing.
-How many people use services such as Teams, OneDrive, Outlook, SharePointPlanner, Yammer...
+To properly anticipate change, you want to be able to represent facts in reports.
+You want to create insights by making inquiries inside and outside your organization.
+You want to gather technical insights to see how a process is going.
+How many people are using services such as Teams, OneDrive, Outlook, SharePointPlanner, Yammer...

 Technology allows us to establish facts.
-Facts, values, measurement points are important to be able to assess whether the effort we put into user training (for example) and guidance is necessary.
+Facts, values, measurement points are important to test whether the effort we put into user training (for example) and guidance is necessary.

-In this blog I have written down the 5 possible places that can be used to measure user adoption within Office 365 .
-Also readthe summary & conclusions below.
+In this blog, I have written down the 5 possible places that can be used to measure user adoption within Office 365 .
+Also read the summary & conclusions at the bottom.

 - How many people use Microsoft Teams?
-What is the trend or evolution since the previous month?
+What is the trend or evolution since the month before?

-- How many people have stopped e-mailing and are turning entirely to Microsoft Teams?
+- How many people have stopped emailing and are completely reaching for Microsoft Teams?

-- Can you measure the evolution if we mail less, so work more in Teams on the work-life balance.
+- Can you measure the evolution as we mail less, so work more in Teams on the work-life balance.